DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## In Conclusion.

 In this post, I described how to set up a powerful local AI toolkit on Ubuntu with step-by-step instructions.
 I learned how to install and manage AI tools like Ollama, CrewAI, and more, enhancing my AI development capabilities.
-This article is perfect for AI generalists and developers looking to harness both open and commercial AI technologies.
+This article is perfect for AI enthusiasts and developers looking to harness both open and commercial AI technologies.

 Until next time: Be safe, be kind, be awesome.